sigmaott/docs.sigma.video/docs/en/sigma-media-server/02-introduction/sigma-media-server.md

 - **DVR archive**.
 Records video streams to disk and manages the archive, supports the required archive depth and hard disk capacity.
 Plays multibitrate DVR via HLS, DASH, and MSS.
 DVR API.

 - **Delayed playback**.
 Plays multibitrate live streams with delay via HLS, DASH or MSS.
   DRM.
 Supports Widevine, PlayReady, Solocoo, Conax, EzDRM, BuyDRM KeyOS, and other DRM systems.
-See Flussonic API Reference for a complete list.
+See Sigma API Reference for a complete list.

 - **Cloud storage**.
 Fetches files from HTTP servers and cloud storages like Amazon S3 and OpenStack Storage (Swift), and stores the archive in cloud storages.